morph-kgc/morph-kgc/README.md

 python3 -m morph_kgc config.ini
 ```

-You can find how to generate the config file [here](https://github.com/oeg-upm/Morph-KGC/wiki/Configuration).
+You can find how to generate the configuration file [here](https://github.com/oeg-upm/Morph-KGC/wiki/Configuration).

 ## Wiki